tariqryousuf/tariqryousuf.github.io/README.md

 Gesture Recognition is a emerging field, with a breadth of use ranging from improved human-computer intaractions, medical care, and numerous more applications.
 In this project, we are attempting to build a robust, efficent gesture recognition application to allow recognition of shapes drawn on a 2-D surface.
 By leveraging the accelerometer and TinyML support built into the Arduiono Nano BLE Sense 33, we hope to be able to recognize many common shapes irrespective of the user.
+We forsee difficulty collecting enough training data to ensure a robust model, therefore we will be especially dillignet on selecting a classifeir that won't overfit to our own handwriting.

 Digits present another significant challenge, and our ability to accurately and robustly identify digits may be diminished compared to that of shapes.
-Thus, we hope to first develop strong recognition of shapes, and then evaluate our model before proceeding towards digits.
+Thus, we hope to first develop strong recognition of shapes, and then evaluate our model before proceeding towards digit recognition.